Burgess’ Essence of Anchovies was the first branded sauce to enjoy a nationwide reputation in Britain.

 Burgess developed his reputation due to his keen business skills and his honesty.
 Growing trade saw the business relocate to larger premises at No. 107 the Strand in 1779.

-In 1800 his only son, William Robert Burgess (1778 – 1853), entered into an equal partnership with his father, and the firm became known as John Burgess & Son.
+His only son, William Robert Burgess (1778 – 1853), entered into an equal partnership with his father from 1800, and the firm became known as John Burgess & Son.

-In 1805 Burgess products were onboard Admiral’s Nelson’s HMS Victory.
-In 1817 Lord Byron referenced Burgess’s fish sauce in his poem Beppo.
-In 1823 the novelist Walter Scott claimed that Burgess made the best fish sauce.
+Burgess products were onboard Admiral’s Nelson’s HMS Victory in 1805.
+Lord Byron referenced Burgess’s fish sauce in his poem Beppo (1817).
+The novelist Walter Scott claimed that Burgess made the best fish sauce in 1823.

 After the death of his father in 1820, sole control of the firm passed to William Robert Burgess.